apache/metron/metron-interface/metron-rest/README.md

   * Input:
     * path - Path to HDFS file
     * contents - File contents
+    * userMode - [optional] symbolic permission string for user portion of the permissions to be set on the file written.
+For example 'rwx' or read, write, execute.
+The symbol '-' is used to exclude that permission such as 'rw-' for read, write, no execute
+    * groupMode - [optional] symbolic permission string for group portion of the permissions to be set on the file written.
+For example 'rwx' or read, write, execute.
+The symbol '-' is used to exclude that permission such as 'rw-' for read, write, no execute
+    * otherMode - [optional] symbolic permission string for other portion of the permissions to be set on the file written.
+For example 'rwx' or read, write, execute.
+The symbol '-' is used to exclude that permission such as 'rw-' for read, write, no execute
   * Returns:
     * 200 - Contents were written